nicholasdille/dille.name/_drafts/2016-06-21-running-minecraft-in-a-windows-container-using-docker.md

 ---
 Last year I blogged about [running a Minecraft server for friends and family](http://dille.name/blog/2015/09/09/how-to-build-a-custom-minecraft-server-for-friends-and-family/).
 Today I will explain how I have banished it into a Windows container using Docker!
 This is another step avoiding Java on the host.
 But let's start at the beginning.<!--more-->

-Minecraft hat a very inconvenient dependency.
-It is based on Java for which we have seem many as well as serious security bulletins in the last few years.
-I could have isolated the Minecraft server in a virtual machine but I did not accept the overhead of another operating system with the sole purpose of serving Minecraft.
+Minecraft has a very inconvenient dependency - it is based on Java for which we have seen many as well as serious security bulletins in the last few years.
+I could have isolated the Minecraft server in a virtual machine but I did not want to accept the overhead of another operating system instance with the sole purpose of serving Minecraft.

 A container sounds like a great opportunity to reduce the overhead while isolating the processes from the host at the same time.
-When Windows Server 2016 Technical Preview 5 was released I was thrilled about [the management experience using Docker on Windows](http://dille.name/blog/2016/06/08/build-ship-run-containers-with-windows-server-2016-tp5/) as well as the opportunities of [integrating PowerShell Desired State Configuration into containers](http://dille.name/blog/2016/06/17/powershell-desired-state-configuration-psdsc-in-windows-containers-using-docker/).
+When Windows Server 2016 Technical Preview 5 was released I was thrilled about [the management experience using Docker on Windows](http://dille.name/blog/2016/06/08/build-ship-run-containers-with-windows-server-2016-tp5/) as well as the advantages of [integrating PowerShell Desired State Configuration into containers](http://dille.name/blog/2016/06/17/powershell-desired-state-configuration-psdsc-in-windows-containers-using-docker/).

 ## Isolating Java

 After those first steps with Docker, I decided to start building a container for Minecraft.
-Like a said, this requires Java.
+Like I said, this requires Java.
 I found an interesting [article about Java in Windows containers](https://alexandrnikitin.github.io/blog/running-java-inside-windows-container-on-windows-server/) which gave me a head start.
 Building on this I created a container image and published it on Ducker Hub: [nicholasdille/javaruntime](https://hub.docker.com/r/nicholasdille/javaruntime/).
 I have also published the [corresponding Dockerfile](https://github.com/nicholasdille/docker/blob/master/java/Dockerfile):

 ```Dockerfile
 FROM windowsservercore